cnvogelg/plipbox/doc/src/intro.md

                                +-----plipbox-----+          gw: 192.168.2.1

-Now the plipbox firmware is most transparent and essentially looks like one big ethernet device attached to the Amiga.
+Now the plipbox firmware is most transparent and essentially looks like an ethernet device directly attached to the Amiga.
 In this setup no NAT is applied.

 You now configure your Amiga's TCP/IP stack like it is directly attached to the local network.
-Give yourself a static IP or use DHCP, set the local network's net mask and the default gateway.
+Give yourself a static IP or use DHCP, set the local network's net mask, and the default gateway.
 Also the stack now needs to do ARPing to map the IP addresses to Ethernet MAC addresses and it manages an own ARP cache.

-The plipbox firmware is now very slim and almost zero-config.
-The only parameter available is the MAC address of the Eth Port.
-This has a suitable default value that only needs to be changed if multiple plipboxes are used in a single local network.
+The plipbox firmware is now very slim and zero-config.
+The only essential parameter is the MAC address of the Eth Port.
+It has to have the same value as it is used in the plipbox.device driver.
+The address will be automatically transferred by the driver to the firmware on startup.
+By default both use the mac address 1a:11:a1:a0:47:11.

-Note that both the plipbox.device driver and the plipbox firmware need to know the MAC address of the Eth port (here 1a:11:a1:a0:47:11).
-So if you change the address then make sure that both parts use the same new address!
-The device driver uses the address to generate the correct source address in each frame while the plipbox uses the address to setup a HW Ethernet filter so that Eth Port only reports packets suitable for the Amiga.
+The device driver uses the mac address to generate the correct source address in each frame while the plipbox firmware uses the mac address to setup a HW Ethernet filter so that the Eth Port only reports packets for this or the broadcast address.

 In summary, with the new approach the Amiga has a bit more to do (e.g. handling ARP packets) but all problems that were observed with NAT are gone now.